ColoursofOSINT/ColoursofOSINT.github.io/_tabs/about.md

 ---
 This is my personal website.
 My hobbies are OSINT, open-source software and cybersecurity.

-Here are some of the websites I find the most intresting:
+Here are some of the websites I find the most interesting:

 1. [Hacker News](https://news.ycombinator.com/)
 2. [Palant](Palant.info)